timwford/svm_audio_classification/README.md

 ### `record_sample.py`

 This is a script that walks you through recording a sample of `wav` files and a `csv` file for the data you need.
+It uses your computer's built in microphone default to record, my Mac's was good enough to provide good results.
 The prompt is as follows: